jbatson5/SCALE-test/docs/MAVRIC.rst

 After all input blocks are listed, a single line with “end data” should be listed.
 A final “end” should also be listed, to signify the end of all MAVRIC input.
-Nine of the blocks are the same input blocks used by the functional module Monaco, with a few extra keywords only for use with MAVRIC.
-These extra keywords are highlighted here, without relisting all of the standard Monaco keywords for those blocks.
+Nine of the blocks are the same input blocks as those used by the functional module Monaco, with a few extra keywords only for use with MAVRIC.
+These extra keywords are highlighted here, but without relisting all of the standard Monaco keywords for those blocks.
 See :numref:`input-format` for an overview of MAVRIC input file structure.